MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

     - Athens is the capital city of Greece.
     - Athens dominates and is the capital of the Attica region and is one of the world's oldest cities, with its recorded history spanning over 3,400 years.
     - Classical Athens was a powerful city-state.
-- Sentence segmentation allows computers to process text easily in comparison the whole text.
+- Sentence segmentation allows computers to process text easily in comparison to the whole text.
-- Modern NLP pipelines use more sophisticated way of segmentation, so to make data more easy to work with.
+- Modern NLP pipelines use more sophisticated ways of segmentation, in order to make data more easy to work with.

 ### Step 2: Word Tokenisation